Rayvert64/ToInfiniTimeAndBeyond/CODE_OF_CONDUCT_TEMPLATE.md

 <a href=".">https://www.reddit.com/r/TalkTherapy/wiki/crisisresources/</a> : This is a reddit post with many resources as well.
 </details>

 Remember that your safety and well-being are important.
-If we are going to take some risks by being a bit more leanient with jokes, then we should also take the time to help people what are in difficult situations.
+If we are going to take some risks by being a bit more lenient with jokes, then we should also take the time to help people what are in difficult situations.
 As a community we should help and want to ensure that our community remains a welcoming and inclusive space for everyone.

 Please note that this is just a draft, and you may need to adjust it according to your specific community's needs and policies.